 Whether it is your home or business that needs our top of the line services, we are happy to assist you.
 We understand the importance of developing a system that works for your unique needs, because every situation needs a custom solution.

-Residential Fire Alarm Systems & Smoke Alarm Monitoring
+Residential Fire Alarm Systems and Smoke Alarm Monitoring

 Don’t be in the line of fire.
-When it comes to searching for fire and security companies for your home, nothing is too good for you and your family.
+When searching for fire and security companies for your home, nothing is too good for you and your family.
 A moment’s delay in discovering or reacting to a fire or related hazard can be the difference between life and death.
-Monitored fire alarm systems are the wave of the future when it comes to fire detection companies, and Wayne Alarm Systems can provide you with a fire alarm system that will give you the ultimate in peace of mind.
+Monitored fire alarm systems are the wave of the future for fire detection companies, and Wayne Alarm Systems can provide you with a fire alarm system that will give you the ultimate peace of mind.

-Fire alarm monitoring companies like Wayne Alarm Systems do more than just install an alarm that sounds when exposed to smoke.
-We connect your alarm to our state of the art, 5 diamond, UL listed and FM approved monitoring center.
-Whether a fire starts in your home at three in the morning when you are asleep or one in the afternoon while you’re at work, we can let you and the fire department know immediately to limit the damage as much as possible.
+Fire alarm monitoring companies like Wayne Alarm Systems do more than installing an alarm that sounds when exposed to smoke.
+We connect your alarm to our state-of-the-art, five-diamond, UL-listed and FM-approved monitoring center.
+Whether a fire starts in your home at 3 a.m. when you are asleep or in the afternoon while you’re at work, we can let you and the fire department know immediately to limit the damage as much as possible.

 We focus on fast and accurate responses with an average time of eight seconds.
 With a monitored system, you can send the authorities to your home whenever an emergency occurs, whether you’re there or not.
 If you have kids home alone or pets in the house, this remote response can be life-saving.

-Unlike standalone units, all of our detection systems are linked directly to your entire security system, and will sound the alert and summon help whether you’re home or away.
+Unlike stand-alone units, all our detection systems link directly to your entire security system and will sound the alert to summon help whether you’re home or away.
 We can help you integrate your alarms with a variety of security devices and automated home applications.

-As a complete fire alarm monitoring company, we offer multiple detection solutions, including detection for:
+As a complete fire alarm monitoring company, we offer multiple fire detection and alarm solutions, including detection for the following.

 Naturally, our fire alarm monitoring services include smoke detection, as excessive smoke is usually the first sign of a dangerous fire.
-When the right amount of smoke is detected, the alarm will alert you while our monitoring center dispatchers notify local emergency services.
+When the system detects a specific amount of smoke, the alarm will alert you while our monitoring center dispatchers notify local emergency services.

-In addition to the danger of fire and carbon monoxide, other gas may leak into your home presenting a serious health hazard.
-A gas leak gone undetected can cause major property damage when exposed to sparks or open flame.
-On top of the damage caused to property, you can experience symptoms such as dizziness, nausea and irregular breathing.
-When you have a gas leak, the sooner you can get out of your home and alert the proper emergency personnel, the fewer health risks you are apt to have to face.
-Knowing whether or not you have an actual gas leak can be tricky at times, so Wayne Alarm gas leak monitoring can prove incredibly useful.
+In addition to the danger of fire and carbon monoxide, other gas may leak into your home, presenting a severe health hazard.
+An undetected gas leak can cause significant property damage when exposed to sparks or open flame.
+On top of the damage caused to your property, you can experience symptoms such as dizziness, nausea and irregular breathing.
+When you have a gas leak, the sooner you can get out of your home and alert the proper emergency personnel, the fewer health risks you are apt to face.
+Knowing whether you have a gas leak can be tricky at times.
+That’s when Wayne Alarm’s gas leak monitoring can prove incredibly useful.

-It’s true that when there’s smoke, there’s fire, but if you do serious cooking or perform other activities that produce a lot of smoke, you may want heat detectors that trigger an alarm when the heat reaches levels that only a fire could create.
-Wayne Alarm can provide you with a custom solution in cases where smoke detection is not an appropriate method of fire alert.
+It’s true that when there’s smoke, there’s fire, but if you cook or perform other activities that produce a lot of smoke, you may want detectors that trigger an alarm when the heat reaches levels only a fire could create.
+Wayne Alarm can provide you with a custom solution in cases where smoke detection is not an appropriate method for fire alert.

-Some smoke detector systems are smarter than others and can integrate with other security systems and home devices.
+Some smoke detector systems are more innovative than others and can integrate with other security systems and home devices.
 For instance, you may be able to turn off air conditioning to slow the spread of smoke if you have a smart thermostat.
-Wayne Alarm Systems is also known for home automation and can help you set this kind of response up and activate it with a monitored fire alarm system.
-Smoke alarms can also be interconnected, causing all alarms to go off when one is triggered.
+Wayne Alarm Systems is also a pioneer in home automation and can help you set this kind of response up and activate it with a monitored fire alarm system.
+It’s also possible to connect multiple smoke alarms, causing them all to go off when one triggers.
 These systems are useful in multi-level houses.

 Other possible integrations for home fire alarm systems include accessories for those who are deaf or hard of hearing.
 Strobe lights and bed shakers are necessary to alert them of a fire in the middle of the night.
 Many major alarm manufacturers offer these types of additions.
-Another kind of alarm sound may also be used — a mixed, low-pitch sound that may be more effective for older people.
-Our ability to hear high-pitched sounds decreases as we age.
+Since our ability to hear high-pitched sounds diminishes as we age, a mixed, low-pitched sound may be more effective for older people.

 Most fire alarms are either ionization alarms, which are quick to detect fast, high-flame fires, or photoelectric alarms, which are better for smoldering fires that may generate a substantial amount of smoke.
 Both have their place, but the International Association of Firefighters recommends photoelectric smoke alarms.
 Dual-sensor alarms also exist, which combine both types of alarms into one unit.